jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.17 MRCISD_prog
 Specify the program for performing MRCISD calculation.
 By default, `MRCISD_prog=OpenMolcas`.
 You MUST also specify a contraction type, please read Section 4.4.20 carefully.

-Currently, AutoMR supports the interfaces of three MRCISD variants:
+Currently, `automr` supports the interfaces of three MRCISD variants:
 (1) uncontracted MRCISD
 (2) internally contracted MRCISD (ic-MRCISD)
 (3) fully internally contracted MRCISD (FIC-MRCISD)

 where the computational cost and accuracy is (1)>(2)>(3).
 The ic- and FIC-MRCISD are both approximations of uncontracted MRCISD.
 If the Davidson size-consistency correction energy is added, then the method should be denoted as MRCISD+Q. It is recommended to use ic-MRCISD+Q or FIC-MRCISD+Q in practical calculations since the uncontracted MRCISD is often too expensive.

-AutoMR is able to call OpenMolcas/Molpro/ORCA/Gaussian/GAMESS/PSI4/Dalton programs to perform MRCISD.
+`automr` is able to call OpenMolcas/Molpro/ORCA/Gaussian/GAMESS/PSI4/Dalton programs to perform MRCISD.
 Currently all core orbitals are not frozen.
 MRCISD based on the DMRG reference is not supported currently.

-If MRCISD_prog=OpenMolcas, only variants (1) and (2) are supported.
+If `MRCISD_prog=OpenMolcas`, only variants (1) and (2) are supported.
 The Davidson correction can be provided for both methods.

-If MRCISD_prog=ORCA, only (1) and (3) are supported.
+If `MRCISD_prog=ORCA`, only (1) and (3) are supported.
 The Davidson correction can be provided for both methods.
 However, only spherical harmonic functions of basis sets are supported in ORCA.
 But this is often not a problem, since it is recommended to use spherical harmonic functions than Cartesian functions.
 Note that you should use ORCA>=5.0.0 for FIC-MRCISD+Q computations since older versions have a tiny bug in the Davidson correction.

-If MRCISD_prog=Gaussian or Dalton, only (1) is supported and no Davidson correction is given.
+If `MRCISD_prog=Gaussian` or Dalton, only (1) is supported and no Davidson correction is given.

-If MRCISD_prog=GAMESS or PSI4, only (1) is supported.
+If `MRCISD_prog=GAMESS` or PSI4, only (1) is supported.
 The Davidson correction energy will also be printed.

-If MRCISD_prog=Molpro, only (2) is supported.
+If `MRCISD_prog=Molpro`, only (2) is supported.
 The Davidson correction energy will also be printed.
 Note that the MRCIC program of Molpro will be called to perform ic-MRCISD.
 This ic-MRCISD is not exactly identical to that of OpenMolcas, so their electronic energies are different with (but close to) each other.
 If you want to compare (relative) electronic energies of two molecules using ic-MRCISD method, please choose the same type, i.e. both using Molpro or both using OpenMolcas.

 ## 4.4.18 MRMP2_prog
 Specify the program for performing MRMP2 calculation.
 Only GAMESS is supported and this is the default.